dfinity/portal/docs/developer-docs/integrations/sns/managing/sns-asset-canister.md

     - The SNS governance canister must be granted `Commit` and `ManagePermissions` permissions before handing the canister over, and these permissions must be revoked from any other principal.
     - Only the SNS root is allowed as a controller of the asset canister.
     - A whitelist of principals with `Prepare` permissions is created to give certain individuals the permission to upload changes to the asset canister.
 Changes must be approved through a proposal before they are applied to the asset canister.
-    - Developers should remove their own `Comit` permissions.
+    - Developers should remove their own `Commit` and `ManagePermissions` permissions.
 - Lastly, the SNS's function should be registered to commit the configuration.

 :::caution